 Unbelievable.

-Um he laughed off the question of the president attending his inauguration.
+He laughed off the question of the president attending his inauguration.

-Okay, so basically he uninvited the president.
+Okay, so basically, he uninvited the president.

-Oh my gosh, he's not gonna go.
+Oh, my gosh, he's not going to go.

 All right, so what?